Innovative research looking for new ways to treat pancreatic cancer underway

 Research into pancreatic cancer has been underfunded for decades, receiving only 3% of the UK cancer research budget.
 Worldwide Cancer Research and Pancreatic Cancer UK have come together to address this by jointly investing more than £240,000 in funding this new project, which will run at the Beatson Institute for Cancer Research and the University of Glasgow for the next three years.

 By working together with Pancreatic Cancer UK, we can make your support go further.
-Thanks to donations from our amazing Curestarters we are able to fund researchers like Dr Seth Coffelt around the world to look for new cancer cures.
+Thanks to donations from our amazing Curestarters we are able to fund researchers like Professor Seth Coffelt around the world to look for new cancer cures.

 Thanks to the phenomenal support of our Curestarters, we have been able to say 'Yes!' to 30 new pioneering ideas from outstanding cancer researchers.
 That’s an incredible total of £6.2 million of new research that we are funding together, that could lead to more lifesaving ways to prevent, diagnose and treat cancer.

 This Oesophageal Cancer Awareness Month we are delighted to announce a brand new project here in the UK, which is looking to find new ways to prevent this devastating disease.
 Together with Guts-UK we are supporting Dr Maria Alcolea at the University of Cambridge to carry out pioneering research about how oesophageal cancer emerges.

 Worldwide Cancer Research scientists have been busy making exciting new discoveries about cancer.
 Here are the top five cancer research breakthroughs made by our scientists in 2022.